Furkan-Simsek/calc/readme.md

-A simple calc
+A simple calc.

-Written with basic knowledge of python
+Written with basic knowledge of python.

+10 /? - I would appreciate it if you could give suggestions for improvement.

--Furkan Şimşek
+-Furkan Şimşek.